-Switzerland has comprehensively revised its medical devices legislation in close correlation with the EU Regulations on medical devices (MDR and IVDR), thereby increasing the safety and quality of medical devices.
+Switzerland has comprehensively revised its medical devices legislation in line with the EU Regulations on medical devices (MDR and IVDR), thereby increasing the safety and quality of medical devices.

 Medical devices in Switzerland